Veterans are encouraged to enroll for Pact Act benefits by Aug. 9

 (SOUNDBITE OF ARCHIVED RECORDING)

-STEWART: For anybody exposed, any theater of war that has terrible toxic things or military bases or even just if you've been through Jersey, just driven through, just - I don't know that that would qualify you.
+STEWART: For anybody exposed to any theater of war that has terrible toxic things or military bases or even just if you've been through Jersey, just driven through, just - I don't know that that would qualify you.

-MARTÍNEZ: No, it doesn't.
-Apologies to the Garden State.
-It does not.
+PFEIFFER: With apologies to the Garden State, that does not qualify.
 But NPR's Quil Lawrence sent this report about who should sign up.

 QUIL LAWRENCE, BYLINE: Dan Nevins served in Iraq, where a bomb blast cost him both his legs.